billwheatley/provision-desktop/README.md

 `curl -s https://raw.githubusercontent.com/billwheatley/provision-desktop/master/bootstrap-apt.sh | bash`

+## Packages not in Repositories

+Sometimes we have those random `rpms` and `debs` that are not in public repos most because of distribution restrictions.
+Short of private repos, an easy solution is maintaining a local directory of these is just to drop these into a folder and this will pick up and install them.
+These will be installed after the repo packages are installed.

+### Fedora

+Place your `rpms` in `$HOME/rpms/`

+If you have dependent `rpms` that is fine, these will be installed in a single command and `rpm` will figure that out.

+This directory is not required if you have no `rpms` outside a repo.

+### Pop / Ubuntu

+*Coming soon*

 ## Running

 Do the following as your main admin/sudo user (do not sudo the call, that is done in the script):